-In today’s post, I will talk with you about an interesting security vulnerability that I’ve found while I was working for one of my Google Grants.
+In today’s post, I will talk to you about an interesting security vulnerability that I’ve found while I was working for one of my Google Grants.
 In case you don’t know, Google Grants is a program that complements the Google Vulnerability Reward Program (VRP) where bug-hunters receive different grants(rewards) for researching(testing) Google products.

 About Google Cloud Blog

 As the name suggests, Google Cloud Blog is the platform used by Google for presenting newly launched features and announcements for the Google Cloud Platform (GCP), a very cool suite of cloud computing services.
 One day, I was announced that I’ve got a grant for this blog platform and I thought it was a good opportunity for me to improve my skills.

 I started to interact with the web application.
 I followed my usual reconnaissance steps while also trying to understand which are the main features of the web application and how does it process the data which comes from the end-user.
 After crawling and inspecting the existent web pages, I realized that the application was designed more like a read-only website rather than one which processes input-data coming from the user.

 I also looked for implemented functionalities, but I couldn’t find anything else accessible except the Search feature.
 Bruteforcing existent files and folders didn’t give any useful result, and at that moment I was stuck and out of ideas.